KonnexionsGmbH/dcr/docs/index.md

 **`pdf`** documents consisting of scanned images must first be processed with OCR software in order to extract text and metadata they contain.
 Since [Tesseract OCR](https://github.com/tesseract-ocr/tesseract){:target="_blank"} does not support the **`pdf`** file format, such a **`pdf`** document must first be converted into one or more image files.
 This is done with the software [pdf2image](https://pypi.org/project/pdf2image){:target="_blank"}, which in turn is based on the [Poppler](https://poppler.freedesktop.org){:target="_blank"} software.
-The processing of the original document (parent document) is then completed and the further processing is carried out with the newly created image files (child document(s)).
+The processing of the original document (parent document) is then completed and the further processing is carried out with the newly created image file(s) (child document(s)).

 Since an image file created here always contains only one page of a **`pdf`** document, a multi-page **`pdf`** document is distributed over several image files.
 After processing with [Tesseract OCR](https://github.com/tesseract-ocr/tesseract){:target="_blank"}, these separated files are then combined into one **`pdf`** document.